Working holidays & visas in Australia

 As the Northern Territory’s thriving capital, Darwin attracts travellers from all around the globe for its relaxed tropical lifestyle.
 With waterfront dining, outdoor adventures and rich historical experiences all within a few minutes of the city centre, there’s plenty to fill your time.

 Litchfield National Park is just a 90-minute drive from Darwin and is a favourite for the locals year-round.
 It’s an easy day trip with a range of swimming spots and waterfalls.
-World Heritage-listed Kakadu National Park is on your door-step to explore, about a three hour drive from Darwin.
+World Heritage-listed Kakadu National Park is on your door-step to explore, about a 3 hour drive from Darwin.

 You can easily venture outside the city with work opportunities throughout the Katherine region where the tropics meets the Outback or further south in Tennant Creek, located close to the iconic Devils Marbles.